kna2121/ClearClaim-COMS4152/README.md

 Both suites currently include a simple smoke test covering the landing page.

+## User Stories Covered by Cucumber

+- **Upload → Analyze → Generate** (`features/upload_file.feature`): As a front-line user I upload an EOB, review the extracted claim data, and trigger the AI appeal letter workflow from the UI.
+- **Automated appeal generation API** (`features/generate_appeal.feature`): As a claims processor I call the JSON API with a claim and denial codes and receive a drafted letter referencing the patient/cohort.
+- **Appeal downloads for downstream channels** (`features/appeal_download.feature`): As a specialist preparing submissions, I can download the generated letter either as TXT (for email or fax cover sheets) or DOCX (for payer portals), guaranteeing the exported file contains the body of the appeal.

 ### Targeted Denial Logic Tests

 - Service and repository behaviour for denial lookups lives under `spec/services`.
 Run just those specs with: